-Captain Jonathan Farnsworth of the Rifle Brigade, fighting under Wellington in Peninsular Wars, only wanted to meet with some of allies and spend a few stolen hours with Comandante Teresa, rebel leader and the woman he loved.
+Spain during the Napoleonic Wars: Captain Jonathan Farnsworth of the Rifle Brigade only wanted to meet with some Spanish allies and spend a few stolen hours with Comandante Teresa, rebel leader and the woman he loved.
 But instead Jonathan stepped into a scene of pure horror, when he found the village burning and its people slaughtered.

-His beloved Teresa was not among the dead.
-But, as Jonathan learned from the sole survivor, she had been captured by the Napoleon’s troops.
-Now Teresa was the prisoner of the notorious French colonel known only as El Carnicero, the butcher.
-And she was sentenced to be garrotted as a rebel…
+Teresa was not among the dead.
+However, she had been captured by the Napoleon’s troops and was now the prisoner of the notorious French colonel known only as El Carnicero, the butcher.
+And tomorrow, Teresa would be executed on the garrotte as a rebel…

-Warning: There is violence and some fairly graphic scenes in this novelette, so sensitive readers should tread carefully.
-But there’s also a happy ending – it is a romance, after all.
+Warning: There is some fairly graphic violence in this novelette, so sensitive readers should tread carefully.

 List price: 2.99 USD or EUR, 1.99 GBP

-But it at Amazon US, Amazon UK, Amazon Germany, Amazon France, Amazon Spain, Amazon Italy, Amazon Canada, Amazon Brazil, Amazon Japan, Kobo, Barnes & Noble, Apple iTunes, Casa del Libro, W.H.
-Smith, DriveThruFiction, OmniLit/AllRomance e-books and XinXii.
+But it at Amazon US, Amazon UK, Amazon Germany, Amazon France, Amazon Spain, Amazon Italy, Amazon Canada, Amazon Brazil, Amazon Japan, Amazon India, Kobo, Barnes & Noble, Apple iTunes, Casa del Libro, W.H.
+Smith, Nook UK, DriveThruFiction, OmniLit/AllRomance e-books and XinXii.

 Some background information:

-- Even though it is set during the Regency era, El Carnicero is definitely not a Regency romance.
+- Even though it is set during the Regency era, The Butcher of Spain is definitely not a Regency romance.
 If anything, this story explores the nightmare side of the Regency

 - As a teenager, I saw what I hope was a replica garrotte in the chamber of horrors of Madame Tussaud’s in London.
 The device both horrified and intrigued me and I immediately decided that I would put it in a story some day.
 Alas, it took almost twenty years for me to find the matching story.